morloc-project/morloc/docs/notes.md

 V'' :: [Foo] -> [Bool]  -- e3
 ```

-For e1, rat would just have to map V across x in the compiled code.
+For e1, Loc would just have to map V across x in the compiled code.
 The
 difference between e2 and e3 is more significant. e2 reduces the entire vector
 to a single boolean.
 This will result in only a single leaf being selected and
 all data being processed by the one function. e3 maps list to list, leading to